-WordPress is one of the most popular CMS options available today according to TechRadar.
-Its ease of use and versatility enable the majority of users and business owners to create a website that works for their needs with the software.
+WordPress is by far the most popular CMS today.
+Its ease of use and versatility enable the majority of users and business owners to create a website that works for their needs.
 Here’s how you can do the same.

 1. Select a WordPress plan (WordPress.com only).

-The main differences between the plans include the monthly fee, types of site customization, and access to marketing tools.
+The main differences between these plans are the monthly fee, types of site customization, and the access you get to marketing tools.

 2. Set up your domain name and hosting provider.

 Setting up your domain name and choosing your hosting provider for WordPress typically happen around the same time in the website creation process.

-Before we talk about how to complete those tasks, let’s cover the difference between your domain name and hosting provider.
+Before we talk about how to complete those tasks, let’s discuss the difference between your domain name and hosting provider.

 Think about your domain name as your home address — it’s how your visitors are able to locate your website on the Internet.
 You domain name will look something like this: www.example.com.

 How to pick domain and hosting providers

 Again, WordPress.org requires you to create your own domain and find a third-party hosting provider for your website.
-WordPress.com allows you to decide whether or not you want a custom domain depending on the plan you choose, but you will still have to find a third-party hosting provider.
+WordPress.com allows you to decide whether or not you want a custom domain depending on the plan you choose, but it takes care of the hosting for you.

 Your hosting provider is important because it impacts your website’s speed, security, and reliability.
 There are hundreds of providers to choose from, which is why we put together a list of 22 of the best WordPress hosting providers to help you decide what will work best for you.
 All of these providers meet WordPress’ three hosting requirements: